aws-samples/generative-ai-cdk-constructs-samples/samples/document_explorer/README.md

 ## Getting started

-To deploy this document explorer, follow these steps to set up the required tools and configure your AWS environment:
+To deploy this Document Explorer, follow these steps to set up the required tools and configure your AWS environment:

-### Pre-requisites
+### Prerequisites

 - An AWS account.
-We recommend to deploy this solution in a new account
+We recommend you deploy this solution in a new account.
 - [AWS CLI](https://aws.amazon.com/cli/): configure your credentials

 ```